Unraveling the Controversy: Who Really Invented Email?

 Who is the real inventor of email?

-Ray Tomlinson is widely recognized as the inventor of email in 1971, which was the first system able to send mail between users on different hosts connected to ARPANET.
+Ray Tomlinson was widely recognized as the inventor of email in 1971, the first system to send mail between users on different hosts connected to ARPANET.

 This version has been challenged by V.A.
 Shiva Ayyadurai, who asserts his invention of email in the late 1970s when he was a teen tech prodigy.
 However, Tomlinson remains the credited name behind the innovation of email.